Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 This is the most important fact.

 Less foam = less heat.
-More you sink in = more heat.
 Springs dissipate heat; foam traps it.

 ---